infor-design/enterprise-wc/src/ids-progress-bar/README.md

 ## Terminology

-- Progress: A standard basic progress element.
+- Progress Bar: A standard basic progress element.
 It can set to a max and value.
 - Label: A label web component element to label the process being shown.
 Make sure the progress label is meaningful relative to progress.

 ## Features (With Code Samples)